swisscom/dopi/doc/plugins/ssh/wait_for_login.md

 ## Plugin Settings:

-The wait_for_login command plugin is based on the
-[ssh custom command plugin](doc/plugins/ssh/custom.md) and the [custom command plugin](doc/plugins/custom.md) and inherits all their parameters.
+The ssh/wait_for_login command plugin is based on the [ssh custom command plugin](doc/plugins/ssh/custom.md) and the [custom command plugin](doc/plugins/custom.md) and inherits all their parameters.